-The State hereby enters into the Interstate Nurse Licensure Compact as set forth in this chapter.
-The text of the Compact is as follows:
+The State hereby enters into the Nurse Multistate Licensure Compact ("Compact") as set forth in this chapter.
+The text of the Compact is as set forth in this chapter.

-(4) New practice modalities and technology make compliance with individual state nurse licensure laws difficult and complex; and
+(4) New practice modalities and technology make compliance with individual state nurse licensure laws difficult and complex.

-(5) The current system of duplicative licensure for nurses practicing in multiple states is cumbersome and redundant to both nurses and states.
+(5) The current system of duplicative licensure for nurses practicing in multiple states is cumbersome and redundant for both nurses and states.

-(b) The general purposes of this Compact are to:
+(b) The general purposes of this Compact are to do the following:

-(4) Promote compliance with the laws governing the practice of nursing in each jurisdiction; and
+(4) Promote compliance with the laws governing the practice of nursing in each jurisdiction.

 (5) Invest all party states with the authority to hold a nurse accountable for meeting all state practice laws in the state in which the patient is located at the time care is rendered through the mutual recognition of party state licenses.